githubtraining/react-course/responses/bad-state.md

-Looks you did not add a `students` state variable.
+Looks like you did not add a `students` state variable.

 Try again!